 - Representative from the Office of the Sussex Police and Crime Commissioner

 - West Sussex Fire and Rescue Service

 It also works with a number of other statutory, voluntary and private sector organisations.

-The Strategic Intelligence Assessment (SIA) is an annual report that Community Services, Policy & Performance team produce to provide an evidence base to inform priorities of the Mid Sussex Strategic Partnership.
+The Strategic Intelligence Assessment (SIA) is an annual report to provide an evidence base to inform priorities of the Mid Sussex Strategic Partnership.
 One of the statutory duties of the partnership is to work together to tackle crime and anti-social behaviour.

 The SIA aids understanding of emerging trends and patterns in crime and disorder and it explores future threats and opportunities.
 It also provides an insight into health-related information relevant to the partnership’s role in improving the Health and Wellbeing of the District, together with information on services for children and young people and housing.

 Using the evidence gathered in the SIA, the subgroups each have priorities to work towards during the year.
 The priority themes for the MSP for 2023-24 are as follows:

 - Community Safety: Public Spaces; Young People; Hate Crime; and Business Crime.